Totality for Mixed Inductive and Coinductive Types: Introduction

 \subsubsection{Fixed points in game semantics}

-An important tool for checking totality of definitions in this paper is the notion of \emph{parity game}.
-P. Clairambault~\cite{clairambault13} explored a notion of game (from a categorical, games semantics point of view) enriched with winning conditions for infinite plays.
+An important tool in this paper is the notion of \emph{parity game}.
+P. Clairambault~\cite{clairambault:strong_functors} explored a category of games enriched with winning conditions for infinite plays.
 The way the winning condition is defined for least and greatest fixed points is reminiscent of L. Santocanale's work on circular proofs and the corresponding category is cartesian closed.

-Because this work is done in a more complex setting (categories of games) and aims for generality, it seems difficult to extract a practical test for totality from it.
-The present paper aims for specificity and practicality by devising a totality test for the ``intended'' semantics (\ie in plain sets and functions) of recursion.
+Because this work is done in a more complex setting and aims for generality, it seems difficult to extract a practical test for totality from it.
+The present paper aims for specificity and practicality by devising a totality test for the usual semantics of recursion.